szfh/szfh.github.io/_posts/2020-8-2-is-hojbjerg-good.md

 <img src="{{site.baseurl}}/images/2020-8-2-is-hojbjerg-good/playernogoals.jpg" width="100%">
 </center>

-This is bad decision making, not bad finishing.
+This is **bad decision making, not bad finishing**.
 Højbjerg has the skill to do even better in the attacking third by not taking a long shot in most matches.

 ## He's taken impressive risks to get this transfer